A picture containing logo

 Keynote Addresses, Invited Lectures, Interviews, Commentaries, Conference and Workshop Participation (2009–2023)

 · Online lecture: “August Bebel, Social Democracy, and the Art of Biography” (15 minutes with transcript).
-In the JHI Alumni Research Lecture Series, November 2023.
+In the Jackman Humanities Institute Alumni Research Lecture Series, November 2023.

 · Roundtable Comment, “August Bebel and German Social Democracy,” at the conference “Work, Class, and Social Democracy in the Global Age of August Bebel (1840-1913),” Munk School of Global Affairs and Public Policy, University of Toronto, 27 May 2023.